3MFConsortium/spec_booleans/3MF Boolean operations.md

 This extension defines how to combine different objects into a new type of shape defined as a *booleanshape* object.
 It is based in Constructive Solid Geometry ([CSG](https://en.wikipedia.org/wiki/Constructive_solid_geometry)).

-However, to limit complexity in the consumer, this spec reduces the GCG scope to an ordered concatenation of boolean shapes (left to right in figure 1.1 below).
+However, to limit complexity in the consumer, this spec reduces the CSG scope to an ordered concatenation of boolean shapes (left to right in figure 1.1 below).

-##### Figure 1-1: Sequence of booleans operations.
+##### Figure 1-1: Concatenating booleans operations.

 ![CSG binary sequence](images/1.1_Csg_sequence.png)

-This document describes a new element \<booleanshape> in the \<object> elements that specifies a new object type, other than a mesh shape or components.
+This document describes a new element \<booleanshape> in the \<object> elements choice that specifies a new object type, other than a mesh shape or components.
 This element is OPTIONAL for producers but MUST be supported by consumers that specify support for the 3MF Boolean Operations Extension.

 The \<booleanshape> element defines a new object shape referencing a base object to perform boolean operations by the meshes defined in the \<boolean> elements.